-The Ethics Review Panel (ERP) was launched in January 2021 and in the current year has revisited some earlier reviews on complaints handling and staff welfare and well-being during Covid, to ensure that progress had been made.
+The Ethics Review Panel (ERP), a sub-group of ETAP, was launched in January 2021 and in the current year has included revisiting some earlier reviews on complaints handling and staff welfare and well-being during Covid, to ensure that progress had been made.
 The Panel has continued to provide scrutiny in relation to ethical behaviour and professional standards within the services.
 ERP received a presentation regarding the Force's 'Know the Line' campaign, relating to the abuse of position for sexual purposes in policing.
 ERP have also been involved in looking at the processes surrounding HMICFRS reports and Areas for Improvement at the request of the SC and Chief Constable.
-Additionally, reviews have also been undertaken relating to the Management & Reporting of Gifts and Hospitality for all three organisations, how the Grenfell 1 recommendations have been implemented in FARS and how the project to create the Commissioner's Independent Scrutiny Panels in place of Safer Neighbourhood Panels was carried out.
+Additionally, reviews have also been undertaken relating to:

+- the Management & Reporting of Gifts and Hospitality for all three organisations, - how the Grenfell 1 recommendations have been implemented in FARS, - how the project to create the Commissioner's Independent Scrutiny Panels (CISP) in place of Safer Neighbourhood Panels was carried out and if 12 months after the launch the outcomes and feedback loops were operating as expected.

-All review work undertaken by ERP is published on the SCO website and can be found on the following link: Ethics, Transparency and Audit Panel - Staffordshire Commissioner (staffordshire-pfcc.gov.uk)
+All review work undertaken by ERP when completed is published on the SCO website and can be found via the following link: Ethics, Transparency and Audit Panel - Staffordshire Commissioner (staffordshire-pfcc.gov.uk)